-With winter driving conditions now in effect and both Wye Road/Sherwood Park freeway and the Baseline Road interchanges now in full swing, traffic interruption should be expected daily.
+With construction season now in effect and both Wye Road/Sherwood Park freeway and the Baseline Road interchanges now in full swing, traffic interruption should be expected daily.
 Traffic patterns will change based on construction needs and the speed limit will remain 50 km/hr in construction zones.
 These disruptions are anticipated for the foreseeable future.

 Transit users may experience delays due to this construction.
 We will do our best to remain on schedule, but we cannot move faster than the traffic.
 We highly recommend that customers plan their trips to accommodate for these potential traffic tie-ups.
 Consider taking and earlier bus.
 15 minutes may make the difference between arriving at your destination on time or late.